Artin-ZZ/Bashgah-Yar/README.md

 Designed and developed by Artin Zafari

 # License:
-This App Is Free for use changing and open source
+This App Is Free for use changing and is open source